 There is no obligation to drink alcoholic beverages.
 Actually, you can drink still or mineral waters or some sodas.
 Regarding the alcoholic beverage, there are different teams.
 There is a team more casual where people would drink some beers or some pastis.
 There is a middle-range team where people would consume some wine or cocktails.
 Finally, there is a classy team, where people would drink some champagne (I invented the concept of teams in that case to create a controversial blog post).
 Personally, I like to drink either white wine from Alsace or some Clairette de Die (close to champagne but way cheaper).

 The French apéro is something that’s rooted in French culture.
 If you are planning to study, work or retire in France you will hopefully experiment an apéro with some French around a table during summer playing pétanque (let’s embrace the clichés).
-Actually, you can read my blog post about the pétanque: What is the French Game of Pétanque?
+Actually, you can read my blog post about the pétanque: A Guide to Pétanque: A Typical French Lawn Game.
 To conclude, the French apéro is part of those simple things that make you appreciate life.